-Dr. Hyung-Goo Kim studied chemical engineering at the Korea University and chemistry at the University of Göttingen in Germany and graduated with a BSc and MSc degree.
+Dr. Hyung-Goo Kim studied Chemistry and Biochemistry at the University of Göttingen in Germany and graduated with a BSc and MSc degree.
 He then received his PhD at the Free University of Berlin in conjunction with Max-Planck-Institute for Molecular Genetics under Dr. Hans-Hilger Ropers, an eminent human geneticist.

 In the past, Dr. Kim and his group successfully employed positional cloning strategy and candidate gene approach to identify disease-genes.
 This resulted in the identification of 4 novel disease-genes -NRXN1 for autism, and PHF21A for intellectual disability combined with craniofacial anomalies.
 He also identified the two novel disease-genes: WDR11 and CHD7, in Kallmann syndrome, characterized by anosmia and delayed puberty.
 Each of these were major contributions to their respective areas of human molecular genetics.

 After working on the Developmental Genome Anatomy Project (DGAP) under Dr. James Gusella at Harvard Medical School for five years, Dr. Kim worked as an Associate Professor at the Medical College of Georgia at the Augusta University from 2013 to 2018.